karttur/AI4SH-db/_posts/2024/2024-03-16-ai4sh-db_edna.markdown

 - sequencing, and
 - bioinformatic treatment.

 The last step, bioinformatic treatment, requires a database against which the identified sequences are compared and the taxa/functions identified.
 The method steps above and the database employed all influence the identified taxa, and should be registered with each analysis result.
 Each combination of the five (5) process step plus the nucleotide library used must be registered.
-When registering, the combination is given a UUID that must then follow each result (taxa and function) where this precise pipeline is applied.
-If one process (or the nucleotide library) is changed, a new UUID must be registered and linked to the result using this alternative (updated) chain of process methods.
+When registering, the combination is given a unique SERIAL id (INTEGER) that must then follow each result (taxa and function) where this precise pipeline is applied.
+If one process (or the nucleotide library) is changed, a new SERIAL id must be registered and linked to the result using this alternative (updated) chain of process methods.
 It is possible to analyse the same sample using two different pipelines (e.g. by just running the same sequence against an updated version of the nucleotide library) and then register two different results.
 Thus it is also possible to compare the results of employing 2 different pipelines, e.g. for evaluating different methods.

 As the transport and storage of soil samples influence the results, there is a special table for registering the sample logistics at the laboratory side of the logistics chain (_samplelogistics_).
 The handling associated with the field sampling side is recorded in the schema _samples_.